Skip to content

 before_model runs Logging → PII; after_model runs PII → Logging.
 The log only ever sees redacted text.
 Reverse the registration order and the log captures the raw secret before redaction — same code, different security posture.

-- Middleware composes cross-cutting concerns as ordered pre/post handlers around every model and tool call inside the agent runtime.
+• Middleware composes cross-cutting concerns as ordered pre/post handlers around every model and tool call inside the runtime; post-handlers run in reverse registration order so wrappers unwind cleanly.